 Localizing Your Japanese Ecommerce Strategy

 Products and content that isn’t localized for the Japanese market don’t tend to do well.
-This includes everything from the way product descriptions are designed and how photography is approached to the actual way products are packaged and adapted for local needs.
+This encompasses everything from the locally popular terms you use in product titles and descriptions to how photography and packaging is adapted for local needs.
 Some of the biggest risks for foreign brands and sellers that don’t localize effectively include:

 - Poor feedback from users who might spread negative messages about your brand and products